swhawes/longitudinal/longitudinal/content/resources.md

 ---
 title: "Resources"
 description: "A collection of resources for learning R."
-layout: resources
 ---

 <div>
-Testing for the resources.md page and the resources.vue layout.
+  Testing for the resources.md page and the resources layout.
 </div>